 Outdoor countertops are useful to prepare food on can save you the hassle of constantly going to the kitchen ovens, running around the house with food and reduces the chance of having stains throughout your home.
 A built-in BBQ or outdoor worktop is typically steadier, more secure and easier to work on than a portable one.
 Stone tiles and worktops are weatherproof and easy clean, making them the ideal choice for outdoors.

-Naturally tough materials
+Naturally tough materials for Built in BBQs

 Even delicate stones, such as marble, and thinner stone tiles are weatherproof.
 Stone is tough enough not to be damaged by rain, snow, sun or cold temperatures, so can be left outside year-round without harm.
-It’s easy to clean, too, so when you’re ready to use your garden you can quickly get your BBQ and counters up to scratch, even creating a food-safe space to cook and prepare meals.
+It’s easy to clean, too, so when you’re ready to use your garden you can quickly get your built in BBQ and outdoor counters up to scratch, even creating a food-safe space to cook and prepare meals.

 Safe and easy to use